 As Mike Moran, Distinguished IBM Engineer and author noted, "Successful marketing now means conversation."
 And as the number of participants joining the conversation grows, so grows the need to incorporate applications that improve the customer experience.

-Read the rest of this article at Internet Strategy Forum
+Read more about the Internet Strategy Forum

-Or, if you've landed on this page directly from a search engine and you're wondering where you are,
+If you've landed on this page directly from a search engine and you're wondering where you are, you can find out by linking back to